Berkeley-CS195/sp23/assignments/essay2.md

 and center my essay around the question, "How do Social Media companies gain market share in censored markets?"

+**New in Essay 2: Cultural Mindset**

+After your essay, write a final separate paragraph addressing the following
+question: In what way does meritocracy, techno-solutionism and/or market fundamentalism *manifest* in the topic that you are exploring?
+You should feel free to frame your topic in terms of a different cultural mindset, but be sure to define and cite it.

+Since this is a separate paragraph, don't worry about "flow" with the rest of your essay.

 ### Evidence and Credibility

 You should have at least <b>three</b> sources throughout the essay.
 At least